 Crunches, push-ups and dieting won’t work.

 Times and technology have changed.
 These days, grabbing a recruiter’s attention takes more than updating fonts and proofing for typos.
-Follow these simple tips from our national employment agency to get your resume in fighting shape for 2018:
+Follow these simple tips from our national employment agency to get your resume in fighting shape:

 Give your resume a human voice.

 While your resume needs to be ATS-friendly, it should also help an employer learn more about you than can be described with boilerplate bullets and corporate jargon.
 Rewrite your lead-off or summary so that it appeals to an employer on a human level, touching on at least one of the following:

 - how you view your industry;

 - what you want from your life and your career.